 Friends, followers, and connections are the currency of social media.
 The more quality people you’re connected with, the more people your communications will be exposed to, and the more likely it is they’ll be clicked and engaged with.

-Growing their networks should be a daily priority for your employees.
+Growing their networks and to be aware of the current social media trends should be a priority for your employees.
 Every single day, every one of your employees are interacting with people or doing things that present an opportunity to add more people to their networks.
 They just need to know when and how to go about doing it.

 For your employee: Connections are currency: each one of them literally has a value.
 Consider sharing the value your company places on a connection to drive the point home.
 There’s no greater service you can provide an employee in the social realm than helping them grow their networks.